getodk/docs/odkx-src/sync-endpoint-setup.rst

 Option 1: Using Python script to automatically set up a virtual machine on DigitalOcean
 -----------------------------------------------------------------------------------------

-| If you'd like to set up an ODK server that's accessible from anywhere via the Internet, DigitalOcean provides a one-click configuration that's nicely geared with nearly all the tools you'll need to set up your new server.
+| If you'd like to set up an ODK-X server that's accessible from anywhere via the Internet, DigitalOcean provides a one-click configuration that's nicely geared with nearly all the tools you'll need to set up your new server.
 The only thing it doesn't do is register a domain name, which you will have to do in order to obtain a security certificate for your server.
 These instructions walk you through:
 |   -	:ref:`Setting up a DigitalOcean account <sync-endpoint-setup-digital-ocean-account>`
 |   -	:ref:`Setting up a Droplet, DigitalOcean’s name for a server you can access and manage <sync-endpoint-setup-digital-ocean-droplet>`
 |   -	:ref:`Connecting to your Droplet <sync-endpoint-setup-digital-ocean-connecting>`